Last year, the American Heart Association (AHA) published new recommendations on sugar consumption for children.

 I totally support the AHA’s reasoning behind this part of the recommendations.
 They say that because the calorie needs of this age group are lower than older children, added sugars would displace more nutritious foods, plus taste preferences begin during this time, so avoiding sugar should help little kids develop a preference for more nutritious foods.Why one RD isn't (exactly) following the @American_Heart Association's guidelines on childhood sugar consumption Click To Tweet

 But it’s exactly because taste preferences start to develop before age two that I’m not completely prohibiting foods with added sugar from my one-and-a-half-year old’s diet.
 Sugary foods are a part of life and I want her to develop a healthy attitude towards them from the start.
 So we let her enjoy some of the treats my husband and I enjoy ourselves when the opportunities arise.
-It happens less than once a week and she usually has just a few bites.
-I’ve often seen her refuse more when she’s full, which I think is fantastic and I hope it’s an attitude I can continue to cultivate in her.

 I also don’t want to become the sugar police and monitor every morsel that crosses her lips.
 Not only would this majorly stress me out, but I imagine it would lead to some tantrums when everyone else was enjoying something except for her (which, of course, would stress me out further!)